 We have a long-standing commitment to widening participation in higher education and a well-established policy of open access.
 We are proud that we were one of the first all-male colleges to admit women in the 1970s.
 And we’re proud that we took the lead in withdrawing from the entrance examination system that disadvantaged applicants from the state sector through the revolutionary Tanner scheme.
 Today, we have a diverse and vibrant undergraduate community, most of whom come from UK state schools.

 We are determined to build on this tradition of fairness and equal opportunity, and have recently committed to a significant increase in our access and outreach activity.
-Our Outreach Fellow, Dr Catherine Redford, and our Outreach Officer, Nathan Stazicker, manage the day-to-day running of our outreach programme, working closely with teachers and students from state schools.
+Our Outreach Fellow, Dr Catherine Redford, Outreach Officer, Nathan Stazicker, and STEM Outreach Officer, Dr Kathryn Boast, manage the day-to-day running of our outreach programme, working closely with teachers and students from state schools.

-Catherine and Nathan work closely with our Registrar & Director of Admissions, our Senior Tutor, and individual subject tutors to encourage students from all backgrounds to apply to Hertford.
+Catherine, Nathan and Kathryn work closely with our Registrar & Director of Admissions, our Senior Tutor, and individual subject tutors to encourage students from all backgrounds to apply to Hertford.
 They’re supported by over fifty undergraduate Student Ambassadors and volunteers from our graduate community, who play a significant role in encouraging potential applicants through sharing their personal experiences.

 Essex, Southend-on-Sea, Medway and Camden

 Oxford University has developed a programme of ‘link colleges’ to simplify communication between UK schools and the University.
 Hertford has special responsibility for Essex, Southend-on-Sea, Medway and the London Borough of Camden.
 We aim to build and maintain close relationships with all schools in our linked areas.